Miserlou/Zappa/README.md

         "remote_env": "s3://my-project-config-files/filename.json", // optional file in s3 bucket containing a flat json object which will be used to set custom environment variables.
         "role_name": "MyLambdaRole", // Name of Zappa execution role.
 Default <project_name>-<env>-ZappaExecutionRole.
 To use a different, pre-existing policy, you must also set manage_roles to false.
         "route53_enabled": true, // Have Zappa update your Route53 Hosted Zones when certifying with a custom domain.
 Default true.
+        "runtime": "python2.7", // Python runtime to use on Lambda.
+Can be one of "python2.7" or "python3.6".
+Defaults to whatever the current Python being used is.
         "s3_bucket": "dev-bucket", // Zappa zip bucket,
         "slim_handler": false, // Useful if project >50M.
 Set true to just upload a small handler to Lambda and load actual project from S3 at runtime.
 Default false.
         "settings_file": "~/Projects/MyApp/settings/dev_settings.py", // Server side settings file location,